 The truth is that there is little difference between the Airmega 300 and the 300s because both have similar designs, airflow performance, and filtration setup.
 Their main differences come in because the Airmega 300 is cheaper and non-smart.
 The S models can be connected to your home Wi-Fi, and you can monitor and control it with the app.
 Also, the S models have a built-in ambient light sensor to activate sleep mode automatically.

-The main difference between the Airmega 300 and 400 is that the Airmega 400 is bigger in size and in the airflow rate.
+The main difference between the Airmega 300 and 400 is that the Airmega 400 is more prominent in size and the airflow rate.
 The difference between these two is mainly the size of the rooms they can work in.
 Another difference is the 400 comes with two color variants while the 300 is only in the white color variant.
-Also, the 400 models are slightly quieter than the 300 models.

 We will discuss later on exactly which models are worthy and which are not.